 Getting the most from your managed care plan: Sometimes you must go out of network for care.
 You may be able to reduce your costs if you discuss and negotiate costs up front with doctors, clinics, and hospitals when surgery, procedures, or other treatments are planned.
 You can start with the billing department to find out the usual costs of the planned treatment.
 You may then want to contact your insurer to find out what the company will pay and how much you’ll have to pay.
 You can use this information to find out if the medical facility or clinic will be willing to accept the amount paid by insurance as full payment.
 If not, ask if they’re willing to discount the portion you’re asked to pay.

 Fee-for-service plans are the least restrictive plans that offer the most choice in medical providers.
 They are also called indemnity or traditional health plans.
 If you have this type of health insurance, you can choose any doctor, change doctors any time, and go to any hospital anywhere in the United States.

 You pay a monthly fee, called a premium.
 Each year, you also have to pay a certain amount of your medical costs (known as the deductible) before your insurance will start to pay.
 After you have met your deductible, your insurance will pay a set percentage of your bills for medical care for the rest of the year.
 You may have to fill out forms and send them to your insurer to get reimbursed (paid back) for medical costs you have already paid.
 Sometimes the doctor’s office will do this for you, and then send you a bill for the amount your insurance didn’t cover.
-You also need to keep receipts of drugs and other medical costs.
-You are responsible for keeping track of your own medical expenses and the payments that are made by you and your insurance company.
-This can help you greatly if there is a dispute about payments or other problems in the future.
+You also need to keep receipts for drugs and other medical costs.
+You must keep track of your own medical expenses and the payments that are made by you and your insurance company.
+This can help you greatly if there’s a dispute about payments or other problems in the future.